tf0054/trygennai.github.com/tutorial.md

 > NOTE: "\\" means lines are not breaked in the real console prompt.

 Next, we check the detailed structure of registered schema.
-To show the specified schema we run the `DESC TOUPLE` command.
+To show the specified schema we run the `DESC TUPLE` command.

     gungnir> DESC TUPLE userAction;
     {\